 Our students receive a well-rounded treatment plan that focuses on providing them the assistance to develop independent living skills.
 Young adults that struggle with mental illness may have previously had difficulty developing common practical skills that other children may have easily acquired.
 At Innercept we realize that this is often frustrating for students and families, and we work to provide young adults with therapeutic intervention and tools to grow beyond their disabilities.

 Learn more about Innercept’s Residential Treatment Program for Young Adults

-If your young adult is struggling with complex mental health diagnoses and stubborn symptoms, reach out to admission counselors to learn more about the Innercept residential program by calling 855-292-5691 or through our contact form.
-They can confidentially answer any questions you have and help you determine if Innercept treatment would be a good fit for your loved one.
+If your young adult is struggling with complex mental health diagnoses and stubborn symptoms, reach out to admission counselors to learn more about the Innercept residential program by filling out our contact form.
+They can confidentially answer any questions you have and help you determine if Innercept Treatment would be a good fit for your loved one.